Hearty potato and leek Schupfnudeln bake (German potato noodles)

 In app

 "A different take on German Schupfnudeln.
 They are very typical in South German and Austrian cuisine and are finger-shaped potato dumplings or noodles.
 With this recipe, I wanted to see if we can also bake Schupfnudeln in the oven.
 Everyone knows cheese spaetzle, but why not use Schufnudeln for it and round off with a few vegetables?
-The perfect comfort food, only different.
-If you do not have our spice mix, you can also just use some chili flakes."
+Plus, to save time, the ingredients can be ordered via Picnic, which is a supermarket that helps with cooking.
+This way, cooking for the family is done in 1 minute."

 Difficulty